olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/blocks.png">

-While this might be true - the episode's description of Genji-Kō is otherwise grounded and well-researched - I haven't seen any other references to this;
+While this might be true - the episode's description of Genji-kō is otherwise grounded and well-researched - I haven't seen any other references to this;
 everything else I've seen indicates the game was played with ink and paper.
 I think it's probably just a case of artistic license.